-The Big Muddy Film Festival, based at Southern Illinois University Carbondale has become one of the best-respected, wholly independent, community-focused film festivals.
-In its 40th year, Big Muddy is one of the oldest student-organized film festivals in the United States.
-The Festival provides cash awards to the best works in competition in the categories of experimental, documentary, narrative, and animation.
+The Big Muddy Film Festival, based at Southern Illinois University Carbondale has become one of the longest running student organized film festivals in the world.
+The festivals is focused on community, accessability, social justice, and the environment.

 The program is juried by three artists or critics of national and international recognition.
-Past Jurors have included Barbara Hammer, Naomi Uman, Jim Jarmusch, Kerry Laitala, James Benning, Tomonari Nishikawa, Anna Margarita Albelo and Alrick Brown.
+Past Jurors have included Barbara Hammer, Naomi Uman, Jim Jarmusch, Kerry Laitala, James Benning, Tomonari Nishikawa, Anna Margarita Albelo, Ben Kalina and Alrick Brown.

 A panel of local activists awards The John Michaels Memorial Film Award, which honors films as activism that address themes of peace, justice, community action, human rights, and environmental conservation.

-The Big Muddy Film Festival is looking for films of any style, length, content, and genre.
-The Festival is organized into the categories of experimental, narrative, documentary, and animation.
+This year, the Big Muddy Film Festival is looking for shorter films - under 50 minutes- any style, content, and genre.
+The Festival is organized into the categories of experimental, narrative, documentary, animation, and smart phone cinema.

 Works must be in English or with English subtitles.
 All films should have been completed within two years from the date when submissions open for the current festival.
 Works that have been previously submitted to the Festival are not eligible.